QitaoZhao/PoseFormerV2/README.md

 ### News

+[2024.06.16] Sorry for the huge delay.
+The code and pre-trained model for MPI-INF-3DHP has been released.
+Please check [here](https://github.com/QitaoZhao/PoseFormerV2?tab=readme-ov-file#mpi-inf-3dhp).

 [2024.02.06] The environment requirements are updated.
 Also, check our NeurIPS 2023 paper [ContextAware-PoseFormer](https://github.com/QitaoZhao/ContextAware-PoseFormer) (It outperforms sequence-based models with a single video frame as input)!

 [2023.06.16] Codes for in-the-wild video demos are released!